Horseland (TV series): Molly Washington and Calypso

-Molly is a 12-year-old African-American girl who often deals with life's issues through humor.
-She is very funny, creative, and appealing.
-She enjoys making fun of herself and, at times, her friends, which can cause them to get annoyed at the fact that she doesn't seem to take much seriously.
-However, Molly can become serious and ride a horse just as well as the others when her friends are depending on her.
+Molly Washington is a 12-year-old African-American girl who often deals with life's issues through humor.
+She is entertaining, creative, appealing, and enjoys self-deprecating humor.
+She at times applies similar humorous criticisms to her friends, which tends to annoy them, but Molly can become serious and ride a horse just as well as the others when her friends are depending on her.
 She is good at Western riding with Calypso and is the only one to consistently wear her hair in a ponytail.
 Molly wears a pink riding jumper and white pants.
-Her father is a dentist and she has a younger sister named Lissa, who also expresses an interest in horses.
-She was voiced by Aleyah Smith.
+Her father is a dentist.
+She has a younger sister named Lissa, who also expresses an interest in horses.
+She is voiced by Aleyah Smith.

-Molly's horse is Calypso, a chestnut blanket Appaloosa mare with a cream white mane and tail with pink highlights.
-She is warm-hearted, laid back, affectionate, and a bit slow.
-When she learns something once, she's learned it for life.
+Molly's horse is Calypso, a brown/silver/bay spotted blanket Appaloosa mare with a creamy white mane and tail with pink highlights, who is warm-hearted, laid back, and affectionate.
+When she learns something once, she has learned it for life.
 She likes her friends and rider dearly, and is best friends with Button, who always jumps to Calypso's defense.
 She speaks with a Caribbean accent.
 Her symbol is a pink heart, representing love.
-She was voiced by Tiffany White-Welchen.
+She is voiced by Emily Hernandez.

 Alma Rodriguez and Button

-Alma is a 12-year-old girl and comes from a tight-knit Mexican-American family.
-She is the best jumper at Horseland.
+Alma Rodriguez is a 12-year-old girl who comes from a tight-knit Mexican-American family, and is the best jumper at Horseland.
 While living in Mexico, her grandfather gave her a medallion of St. Martin of Tours.
 Later, Alma and her family moved to the United States.
 Alma's father is the manager at Horseland.
 He taught her how to ride when she was younger.
-Besides horse riding, Alma loves to read.
-Alma is also constantly using the knowledge she learns from Internet.
-She was voiced by Emily Hernandez.
+Alma wears a white jumper with light green vest and khaki pants, and is a bibliophile.
+Alma is also constantly using the knowledge she learns from the Internet.
+She is voiced by Emily Hernandez.

-Alma's horse is Button, a black and white pinto trakehner mare with green highlights in her mane.
+Alma's horse is Button, a black and white tobiano trakehner mare with green highlights in her wavy white mane and tail.
 Her owner is Alma, whom she has been with for 10 years, coming from Mexico to Horseland when Alma and her family moved.
 She has a Mexican accent.
-She likes to please Alma and does never work very hard to do so.
+She likes to please Alma and does not work very hard to do so.
 She is fully focused and talented, especially at jumping, and has earned the title of "The best jumper at Horseland".
-When she has to do something important, Button is extremely focused and patient and is ready to do whatever it takes to get it done, including going over show acts in the pouring rain, or constantly going over jump after jump, and she's best friends with Calypso.
+When she has to do something important, Button is extremely focused and patient and is ready to do whatever it takes to get it done, including going over show acts in the pouring rain, or constantly going over jump after jump, and she is best friends with Calypso.
 Her symbol is a clover, representing luck.
-She was voiced by Laura Marr, Tiffany White-Welchen in some episodes.
+She is voiced by Laura Marr and Tiffany White-Welchen in some episodes.